Drew Wrigley: Attorney general of North Dakota

-On February 8, 2022, Governor Doug Burgum appointed Wrigley as North Dakota Attorney General following the death of former Attorney General Wayne Stenehjem.
+Wrigley declared his candidacy for Attorney General, in early January 2022.
+Weeks later, the 22 year incumbent attorney general, Wayne Stenehjem, died unexpectedly.
+On February 8, 2022, Governor Doug Burgum appointed Wrigley as North Dakota attorney general following the death of former attorney general Wayne Stenehjem.
 Wrigley had announced on December 30, 2021, that he would run for a full term in the 2022 election.
-Wrigley won a full term in the November general election.
+Wrigley won a full term in the November general election, receiving 71% of the votes cast.